projjal1/mysite/README.md

 # mysite
-This is my Github as well as my professional portfolio site.
+This is my Github portfolio site.

+This site contains reference to my works and associated genres.